Open-Community-Building/community.hooks/rag_llm_hackathon.md

 Time:

-Saturday, 1st of February, 10am to 15pm
+Saturday, 1st of February 2025, 10am to 3pm

 Place: